The illusion of acceleration in the retarded Lienard-Wiechert electromagnetic field: Source particle in hyperbolic motion, and field point that is simultaneous with the center of the hyperbola

-The length of segment $TP$ is the Coulombian radius $r$ that enters the calculation of the four-force in a reference frame co-moving with the source particle.
+The length of segment $TA$ is the Coulombian radius $r$ that enters the calculation of the four-force in a reference frame co-moving with the source particle.
 The distance

 is a Lorentz invariant quantity.
-The {\bf magnitude of the electric field} at point $P$, as shown in Ref. \cite{GaleriuHYP}, is $E = Q/r^2$ (in Gaussian units).
+The {\bf magnitude of the electric field} at point $A$, as shown in Ref. \cite{GaleriuHYP}, is $E = Q/r^2$ (in Gaussian units).

-In conclusion, in the reference frame where the field point and the center of the hyperbola are simultaneous, the particle in hyperbolic motion is the source of an electric field $\vec{E}$ with the direction of $\overrightarrow{MP}$ and the magnitude of $Q/r^2$.
-In this reference frame the magnetic field $\vec{B}$ is zero and the Lorentz force has only an electric part $\vec{F} = q \, \vec{E}$.
+In conclusion, in the reference frame where the field point and the center of the hyperbola are simultaneous, the particle in hyperbolic motion is the source of an electric field $\vec{E}$ with the direction of $\overrightarrow{MA}$ and the magnitude of $Q/r^2$.
+In this reference frame the magnetic field $\vec{B}$ is zero and the Lorentz force has only an electric part, that is $\vec{F} = q \, \vec{E}$.

 A Lorentz transformation could bring us to a reference frame where the field point and the center of the hyperbola are not simultaneous.
-This case, which brings nothing new in terms of physics, will not be investigated here.
+This case, which produces the general expression of the electromagnetic field tensor, will not be investigated here.